resthub/resthub.org/backbone-stack.rst

 --------------------------------------

 Backbone_ allows ``pushState`` activation that permits usage of real links instead of simple anchors `#`.
-PushState offers better navigation experience and better indexation and search engine ranking:
+PushState offers a better navigation experience and better indexation and search engine ranking:

 .. code-block:: javascript

    Backbone.history.start({pushState:true, root:"/"});

-`root` option allows to ask Backbone_ to define this path as application context;
+The `root` option defines the path context of our Backbone_ application;

 However, Backbone_ stops here.
 Direct access to views by url works fine but, each link leads to **a full reload**!
-Backbone_ does not intercept html links and it is necessary to implement it ourselves.
+Backbone_ does not intercept html links events and it is necessary to implement it ourselves.

-Branyen Tim, the creator of `Backbone boilerplate <http://github.com/tbranyen/backbone-boilerplate>`_ proposes the following solution that resthub integrates in its extensions with a complementary a test to check pushState activation.
+Branyen Tim, the creator of `Backbone boilerplate <http://github.com/tbranyen/backbone-boilerplate>`_ shares the following solution that RESThub integrates in its extensions with an additional test to check pushState activation.

 If ``Backbone.history`` is started with the ``pushState`` option, **any click on a link will be intercepted and bound to a Backbone navigation instead**.
 I you want to provide **external links**, you only have to use the ``data-bypass`` attribute: